samarpita-saha293/SAS_sample_extraction/README.md

 # SAS_sample_extraction

 This GitHub repository provides tutorials and scripts used to analyze population-level genotype data on UK Biobank Research Analysis Platform.
-For our study we have extracted variant information from WGS data (UKB Data-Field 24310) of 8024 individuals from to Indian, Pakistani and Bangladeshi populations.
+For our study we have extracted variant information from WGS data (UKB Data-Field 24310) of 8020 individuals from Indian, Pakistani and Bangladeshi populations.

 ## Preprocessing workflow